frederikja163/Bachelor/IntegrationTest/Uppaal/README.md

 # Integration Tests
-The XML files linked below do not entirely correspond to the output of our program.
-These XML files are formatted to look readable, and they use Uppaal notation for location ids, which is different from our notation.
+The XML files linked below do not entirely correspond to the output of our program, since these XML files are formatted to look readable when opened in Uppaal.
+Furthermore, they use Uppaal notation for location ids (`id0`), which is different from our notation (`l0`).

 It is, however, still possible to check for many things between the output of running the commands for each test, and the expected result: